ChatBees/chatbees-python-client/README.md

 ```

 ### Querying a collection
-You can query a collection with a set of vector, as well as a set of optional
+You can query a collection with a set of vectors, as well as a set of optional
 metadata column filters.
 A wide range of operators are supported, including
 - Arithmetic Operators: ```+``` , ```-``` , ```*``` , ```/``` , ```%```
 - Comparison Operators: ```=```, ```<```, ```>```, ```<=```, ```>=```, ```!=```